lucaong/wheels-class/README.md

 Class inheritance
 -----------------

-Create a subclass with the `sub` method, which accepts the same arguments as the `Class` constructor:
+Create a subclass with the `subclass` method, which accepts the same arguments as the `Class` constructor:

 ```javascript
 var Foo = new Class({